 While the NSW Government encourages sustainable development of our natural resources, regulatory powers are in place to ensure that the impacts of mining activities are appropriately assessed.
-Unacceptable impacts will not be approved.

 For information on how a member of the public may lodge a complaint or report an incident, please refer to Complaints and incident reporting by the public.

 It is the responsibility of Resources & Energy to ensure that land disturbed by mining activities is returned to a sustainable post-mining land use.